-If you need help assessing and treating a construction-related injury, visit the providers at GoHealth Urgent Care.
-You can walk in without an appointment, or you can check in online.
+If you need help assessing and treating a construction-related injury, at our urgent care centers.
+You can walk in or save your spot online.
 We’ll have you back to feeling better in no time.

 Shaw, G. 2021.
 WebMD.
 Workplace Health and Safety.
 Accessed: January 12, 2023. https://www.webmd.com/a-to-z-guides/features/workplace-health-safety